Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 What Does 'Your Connection Is Not Private' Mean?

-It may seem obvious what "your connection is not private" means, but let's dive deeper.
-When you go online to access a website, this warning might pop up.
-What your browser is telling you is that this site might not be safe.
-It could be a trap where your personal information will be harvested and used against you.
+It may seem obvious what "your connection is not private" means, but there's more to this message than meets the eye.
+What your browser is telling you when you try to access a website and this warning pops up is that your destination might not be safe.
+It could even be a trick webpage where your personal information will be harvested and used against you.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer